pponce/homebridge-script2/README.md

 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.
 4. Copy scripts (*.sh) files to own directory.

+For autostart homebridge with OSX copy com.homebridge.startup.plist to /Library/LaunchDaemons

 ## Configuration

 Configuration sample: